makew0rld/go-dict/README.md

 # go-dict
-`go-dict` is a commandline tool to lookup words in the commandline.
+`go-dict` is a commandline tool to lookup words.
+It uses [Wordnik](https://www.wordnik.com), and is my first Go project.

 Here is some example output (cropped):

 ![terminal screenshot](./scrot.png)

 ## Install